 Cannabis plants that are grown from seed are generally stronger and more vigorous.
 This is because growing a plant from a seed allows it to develop a tap root which anchors the plant deep in the ground and acts as the support centre of the entire root system.
 Many believe this gives the plant a greater chance of fighting off diseases, predators and variable weather conditions when grown outdoors.

-Many cannabis growers find that plants grown from seeds have bigger yields than plants grown from clones.
+When growing marijuana from seed, many cannabis growers find that plants grown from seeds have bigger yields than plants grown from clones.
 This is unsurprising as more robust, and healthier plants naturally tend to have better harvests.

-Just like all kinds of life, weed plants are vulnerable to many different types of disease and pests.
+Just like all kinds of life, weed plants are vulnerable to many types of disease and pests.
 These can be airborne or genetic.
 Immunity is another area where plants grow from seeds have an advantage as cloned plants can inherit weak genetic traits from the mother plant.
-If you are a novice grower, we recommend to buy seeds.
+If you are a novice grower, we recommend buying seeds.
 It’s the best way of guaranteeing that you won’t introduce any viruses or pests into your nursery or garden.